Design a Mascot for the World Cup 2018

 You'll be a winner at handwriting once you've completed this World Cup handwriting worksheet - and there's a picture of the World Cup trophy to colour in too...

 This fun World Cup Winners worksheet asks the children to find out the location and winners of the previous 8 world cups.
-And do the kids know which year England won the World Cup?
+And do the kids know which year England won the World Cup, and where?

 Colour the picture and trace the letters on this World Cup tracing worksheet to practise early pencil control skills.